 Up until her retirement in 2022, she was employed as Comptroller with Equipment Rentals in Watertown for 21 years.
 She and her husband love to travel and go cruising the St. Lawrence River and Chaumont Bay on their boat.
 Kathy is an avid reader of mysteries novels.
 When she's not reading, you’ll find her gardening and spending time with her family and friends, and her three cats.

-Beth Wagenaar, Secretary and Programs Director
+Beth Wagenaar, Programs Director

 Beth Wagenaar currently serves as Secretary and Programs Director for LCC.
 A retired teacher from Lyme Central School, Beth enjoys finally being able to watch her students grow up.
 She has taught in 6 states and 3 army posts in Germany.
 She served as organist/musical director for chapels or Episcopal churches in just as many locations.

 Beth has served as President or Programs chair of multiple Officers’ Wives Clubs around the world.
 She loves musical theater and has won an international award as Musical Director at the community theater level.